dynamsoft-docs/label-recognition-docs/programming/c-cplusplus/user-guide.md

     }
    ```

+    Please replace `<insert DLR license key here>` with your DLR license key.
+If you do not have a valid license, please request a trial license through the [customer portal](https://www.dynamsoft.com/customer/license/trialLicense).

+    In line 6 of the snippet above, `<full image path>` should also be replaced with the full path to the image you'd like to recognize.

 4. Run the project.
    Build the application and copy the related DLL files to the same folder as the EXE file.
 The DLLs can be found in `[INSTALLATION FOLDER]\Lib\[OPERATING SYSTEM]\`.